MonsterGirl’s 150 Days of Classic Horror #99 The Man Who Laughs 1928 & The Unknown 1927

 “A dynamic synthesis of their being, by concentrating their movements which are almost linear and which-despite a few curves that slip in-remain brusque, like the broken angles of the set; and their movements from point to point never go beyond the limits of a given geometrical plane.” — From Lotte Eisner The Haunted Screen

-In this way, she is describing a type of ballet or modern dance that takes discipline and mindfulness.
-I thought by watching Veidt’s external reality in The Man Who Laughs that he truly expressed the journey of a tortured soul merely through his eyes, and his hands.
+In this way, she is describing a type of ballet or modern dance that requires discipline and mindfulness.
+Watching Veidt’s external reality in The Man Who Laughs, I thought he truly expressed the journey of a tortured soul merely through his eyes and his hands.
 This he learned from working in the German expressionist theatre and his time with Max Reinhardt’s theatre troupe.

 “It is precisely as if I am possessed by some other spirit when I enter on a new task of acting, as though something within me presses a switch and my own consciousness merges into some other, greater, more vital being.”-Conrad Veidt